 Journal of Air Law and Commerce (Law Journals)

 The Journal of Air Law and Commerce, a quarterly publication of the School of Law, was founded at Northwestern University in 1930 and moved to SMU in 1961.
 The oldest scholarly periodical in the English language devoted primarily to the legal and economic problems affecting aviation and space, it has a worldwide circulation with more than 2,300 subscribers in 54 countries.
 Articles by distinguished lawyers, economists, government officials, and scholars deal with domestic and international problems of the airline industry, private aviation, and space, as well as general legal topics that have a significant impact on the area of aviation.
-Also included are student commentaries on a variety of topical issues, casenotes on recent decisions, book reviews, and editorial comments.
+Also included are student commentaries on a variety of topical issues, book reviews, and editorial comments.

 SMU Annual Texas Survey (Law Journals)

 The SMU Annual Texas Survey began in 1967 as the Annual Survey of Texas Law, an annual project of the SMU Law Review.
 The journal then published as an independent online publication in 2014 and has since been published under the name SMU Annual Texas Survey.
 All editing is done by student members of the board of editors and the staff of the SMU Law Review Association.
-The Association also publishes the SMU Law Review and the Journal of Air Law and Commerce.

 SMU Law Review (Law Journals)